Black Lantern Corps

-The Black Lantern Corps is a supervillainous organization of corporeal revenants (resembling intelligent zombies or jiangshi) appearing in comic books published by DC Comics, related to the emotional spectrum.
+The Black Lantern Corps is a supervillainous organization of corporeal revenants (resembling intelligent zombies or jiangshi) appearing in American comic books published by DC Comics, who – unlike the other Lantern corps – represent a space outside of the emotional spectrum, with black being the absence of light.
 The group is composed of deceased fictional characters in zombie form that seek to eliminate all life from the DC Universe.

 Publication history

-Prior to the Blackest Night event, Black Hand (the "leader" and first member of the Black Lantern Corps) had already been established as a villain within the pages of Green Lantern.
-Writer Geoff Johns revisited his origin and expanded upon certain aspects of it during the Green Lantern: Secret Origin story arc (2008).
-During the arc, Hand's energy-absorbing weapon (previously thought to be an original invention) is revealed to have been constructed by Atrocitus, enemy of the Guardians of the Universe and future founder of the Red Lantern Corps.
+Black Hand (the "leader" and first member of the Black Lantern Corps) was created before the Blackest Night storyline.
+Writer Geoff Johns revisited the character's origin and expanded upon certain aspects of it during the Green Lantern: Secret Origin story arc (2008).
+During the arc, Hand's energy-absorbing weapon (previously thought to be an original invention) is revealed to have been constructed by Atrocitus, enemy of the Guardians of the Universe and founder of the Red Lantern Corps.
 Atrocitus comes to Earth and approaches Hand, recognizing him as a "doorway to the black" that possesses the power to bring about the Blackest Night.
 Hand manages to escape and pockets the weapon as he flees.
 The possession of this weapon soon leads him to become an enemy of the Green Lantern Corps, as he now feels a need to extinguish the light of the emotional spectrum.

 While being transported to prison, Black Hand experiences a sudden power surge that kills his captors.
 He roams the desert, hearing a voice instructing him to reclaim the souls of characters who were reanimated.
 Hand murders his family and commits suicide.
 The Guardian Scar arrives, and creates the first black power ring, which reanimates Black Hand.
-She reveals that Hand is the physical embodiment of death, and serves as the avatar of the Black Lantern Corps in the same manner that Ion, Parallax, and the Predator are for willpower, fear, and love respectively.
+She reveals that Hand is the physical embodiment of death, and serves as the avatar of the Black Lantern Corps.
 Hand later digs up Bruce Wayne's corpse, removes his skull, and recites the Black Lantern oath for the first time.
-Soon after, black power rings descend upon the universe and begin reviving the deceased as Black Lanterns that attack both the heroes and the villains of the DC Universe.
+Soon after, black power rings descend upon the universe and begin reviving the deceased as Black Lanterns.